simplifyn/fdcalculator/README.md

-# fdcalculator
+# FD Calculator

-fixed deposit calculator
+This repository includes a simple fixed deposit calculator implemented in HTML.
+Open `index.html` in your browser and enter the principal amount, annual interest rate, and time in years to compute the maturity amount.